YamagutiSenior/clone_simple_notes/docs/content/getting_started/lesson_4_developer_workflow/_index.md

 2. You should see that the merge request approvals are active

+{{< hint info >}}
 **Note:** We won't be able to merge because the security approvals are present and there are vulnerabilities.
-If you want to merge this, you either need to resolve the vulnerabilities (which doesn't make sense in this context, since the code only introduces them to test the scanner) or remove the security approvals.
-Merging the code will add the new results to the Vulnerability Dashboard and Reports
+If you want to merge this, you either need to resolve the vulnerabilities (which doesn't make sense in this context, since the code is meant to introduce vulnerabilities) or remove the security approvals.
+Merging the code will add the new results to the vulnerability reports and dashboard
+{{< /hint >}}

 ---